BreadPitch/THE-RTSS-Overlay/README.md

   <li>I recommend setting also Hotkeys to switch on/off the Overlay and start/stop benchmark recording.
 Go to <b><i>Setup / Plugins / HotkeyHandler.dll</i></b>.
 I use CTRL+M to Show OSD, CTRL+N to Hide OSD, CTRL+. to Start Recording, CTRL+, to end recording.
 </ul>

+<h2>Second screen configuration - additional steps</h2>
-<b>Second screen: if you want to use the Overlay on a 2nd screen</b>
+If you want to use the Overlay on a 2nd screen, follow these additional steps:
 <ul>
   <li>Start <b><i>C:\Program Files (x86)\RivaTuner Statistics Server\DesktopOverlayHost.exe</i></b></li>
   <li>Configure an RTSS application profile for <b><i>DesktopOverlayHost.exe</i></b> with the Overlay window position in the upper left corner, and adjust the window to the overlay size.
 In "Global" profile turn "On Screen Display support" = OFF, or deactivate the OSD for each individual game using application profiles in the RTSS settings.</li>